 - The Blackboard Course Environment: Understanding the user interface of your Blackboard course.

 - Course Merge: If you teach multiple sections of the same course, you might want to consider merging these sections into one course shell.
-This is easily done by requesting a course merge be performed.

 2. Adding Content